ivanwhaf/yolov1-pytorch/README.md

 ## Preparation

 * 1.Create an empty folder (in this project was `dataset` folder) as your dataset folder
-* 2.Prepare your own datasets, you should move images folder and labels folder into dataset folder.
+* 2.Organize directories, you should move images folder and labels folder into dataset folder.
 Each image must have corresponding same-name `.txt` label in labels folder.
 Each label file has several rows, each row represents an object, each object has `x,y,w,h,c` five values, which represents `center_x, center_y, width, height, class`.
 The coord value should be normalized to `0~1`